mmdrozd/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

 A Google search for `scp command examples` will turn up a host of other ways to use the command.
 You can also do a bit of prep work so that you do not need to enter your password for the remote machine every time you use the command.

+Done but pathway has to be adjusted to included ccarrollATjhuecon (issue has been posted by classmate) [MMD]

 ## SSH keys